ionescu/Machine_Learning_2019/07-Reinforcement_Learning_Part_1/slides.md

 - Self-driving cars:

-  - Example of a long-term goal in self-driving cars: smooth driving, minimise consumption, reach destination quickly.
+  - Example of a long-term goal in self-driving cars: \pause smooth driving, minimise consumption, reach destination quickly.

-  - Example of a short-term goal in self-driving cars: turn left to avoid pedestrian.
+  - Example of a short-term goal in self-driving cars: \pause turn left to avoid pedestrian.

 Policies